PROMO : GET UP TO 20% OFF ON LIVE CLASSES + 2 SELF-PACED COURSES FREE!! - SCHEDULE CALL

 When above code will be executed then you will see a screen which will show that Selenium Grid hub is running.
 If the configuration will not take place properly, then a message will display as per which “- Nodes should register to http://192.168.0.011:4444/grid/register”.
 Here, the IP address of hub will be 192.168.0.11 and all Nodes created by this hub must be connected to this IP address.
 By default, Selenium Grids are hosted on port number 4444.
 You can also specify the port number externally as per your requirement.
 Similarly, to configure the Nodes you must download Node JAR file on the machine and place it in your C drive.
 You can launch Nodes and hub on the same machine and can configure Nodes through Windows command prompt.
 Following command is used to configure node on any machine: java -Dwebdriver.chrome.driver=E:\chromedriver.exe -jar selenium-server-standalone-3.4.0.jar -role node -hub http://192.168.0.11:4444/grid/register To configure nodes, we use the similar command as of hub with a short difference that is browser driver path has to be set. –role node flag is used to set host machines.

 Now you may think that when we should use Grid.
-As every application has different requirement and purpose, so if you are confused that in what case you should use Grid, then following are the cases in which Grids are recommended by the experts:
+As every application has different requirements and purposes, so if you are confused that in what case you should use Grid, then following are the cases in which Grids are recommended by the experts:

 Selenium has much power and it can be summarized in following points: